Cigar Review – Liga Privada Undercrown by Drew Estate

 I was really enjoying the sharp and sweet flavors whirling out of this stick when suddenly, a bit into the 2nd third, the plot thickened.
 There was a dramatic change in flavor, almost like I was smoking an entirely different cigar.
 The oak note morphed into a creamy cedar and became the most pronounced, the peppery note completely disappeared and was replaced by an immaculate mellow smoothness, and just a faint bit of caramelly sweetness trickled in.
 This was an unexpected, but pleasant turn of events.

 Impressed by the range of flavors I had found in this stick, I burned into the final third.
-After a bit more mellowness, the spice returned, the mild cedar reverted to its previous robust oak taste, and I finally got the unsweetened cocoa I tasted in the pre-light.
+After a bit more mellowness, the spice returned, the light cedar reverted to its previous robust oak taste, and I finally got the unsweetened cocoa I tasted in the pre-light.
 This was effectively a third act for the cigar.
 I should also mention that by this point I had accumulated a nice sturdy ash a little over 3 inches in length.
 This stogie was not only extra- tasty, it was extra-solid as well.

 All in all, the Undercrown did quite well in the performance area, with only a couple slightly crooked burn issues that worked themselves out quickly.
 Taste-wise, the cigar was awesome.
 It was aromatic, rich, and complex enough to keep me interested, with the drastic flavor change I experienced in the second third working as a smooth “intermission” section between the bolder notes.
 In my humble opinion, this stogie will have wide appeal because of its easygoing and undeniably interesting flavor combinations, and should prove to be another big hit for Mr. Drew.
 To the cigar-wizards at Drew Estate, I commend thee, and bestow upon the Liga Privada Undercrown an official grade of A. I will definitely be smoking this cigar again, hopefully on a nicer day.